sambrown0322/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Use JS to build fast and scalable network apps.
+Express allows you to build RESTful APIs faster.

 1. Understand and explain the use of Middleware?

+Interrupt an action or function, and allow it to continue on to the next function.

 1. The basic principles of the REST architectural style.

+- everything is a resource.
+- each resource is accessible via a unique URI.
+- resources can have multiple representations.
+- communication happens over a stateless protocol (HTTP).
+- resource management happens via HTTP methods.

 1. Understand and explain the use of Express Routers.

+Express Routers are a way to split an app into sub-apps to make it more modular and easier to maintain and reason about.

 1. Describe tooling used to manually test the correctness of an API.

+You can use Postman to manually test the HTTP methods of your API.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.